 Head Women's Cross Country Coach

-This will be the sixth year David Harmer has been working with the Men’s and Women’s Mountain Lion Track and Field and Cross Country teams at UCCS.
-Harmer started in the fall of 2007, and has been a full-time Assistant Coach since January 2008.
-Harmer also acts as the Rocky Mountain Athletic Conference Representative on the USTFCCCA Executive Committee for NCAA Division II Track & Field.
+David Harmer started working with the UCCS Mountain Lion Cross Country and Track & Field programs in the fall of 2007 as an Assistant Coach, and became Head Women’s Cross Country Coach and Co-Head Men’s and Women’s Track & Field Coach in 2012.
+Harmer acts as the Rocky Mountain Athletic Conference Representative on the U.S. Track & Field and Cross Country Coaches Association Executive Committee for NCAA Division II Track & Field.

-Harmer started his coaching career working with the youth and junior teams at Medway and Maidstone Track Club in the United Kingdom.
-From there Harmer moved to Granada, Spain to work as an Assistant Coach to the UK Athletics Regional Development Coach, Chris Bowman, at the Olympic Development training facility from 2004-2005.
-He worked with several Great Britain Junior and senior Internationals who were warm-weather training outside the UK in preparation for the European Junior, World Youth and UK Trials Championships.
+Harmer started his coaching career working with the youth and junior teams at Medway and Maidstone Track Club in Kent, England, between 2000-2006.
+From there Harmer moved to Granada, Spain, in 2004 to work as an Assistant Coach to the UK Athletics Regional Development Coach, at the Olympic Development training facility from 2004-2005.
+He worked with several Great Britain Junior and Senior Internationals who were warm-weather training outside the UK in preparation for the European Junior, World Youth and UK Trials Championships.

-Outside of his work with the UCCS teams Harmer also coaches several post collegiate distance runners that compete professionally.
-One of those athletes, Cassie Slade, recently finished 7th at the 2011 Pan-American Games while representing Team USA in the 10,000m run held in Guadalajara, Mexico.
+Outside of his work with the UCCS teams, Harmer has also worked with several post collegiate distance runners that compete professionally.
+One of those athletes, Cassie Slade, finished seventh at the 2011 Pan-American Games while representing Team USA in the 10,000-meter run held in Guadalajara, Mexico.